Yyax13/TheDarkMark/README.md

 In the framework, you can use the following commands to interact with the server and clients:

 - `use`: Use a specific module.
-- `session`: Uses a specific session (bot) to execute commands.
+- `set`: Set options for the current module.
+- `options`: View and manage options for the current module.
+- `run`: Execute the current module with the specified options.
+- `clear`: Clears the terminal screen and print banner.
+- `exit`: Exits the framework.
 - `list`: Lists anything usable in the framework, such as modules, sessions, and anything other.
 - `helplist`: Displays a list of avaliable commands for listing.
 - `help`: Displays the list of available commands.
-- `clear`: Clears the terminal screen and print banner.
-- `exit`: Exits the framework.

 ## 🚀 Deployment <a name = "deployment"></a>